jeffreyyoung/metabase_custom/docs/administration-guide/03-metadata-editing.md

 #### Visibility

-Every field in a table shows up in Metabase by default.
+Every field in a table shows up in Plena Data by default.
 If you have really long data in certain fields, like descriptions or biographies, you can set the visibility to display the field **Only in Detail Views** when looking at a single record.
 By default, any column with an average length of longer than 50 characters is assigned this setting.

 Similarly, if you have sensitive or irrelevant fields, you can set them to **Do Not Include**, preventing the field from being accessed by Metabase.